Character & Mindfulness Education

 The academy has a thoughtful and ambitious curriculum that is designed to give all pupils the knowledge and cultural capital they need to become confident, resilient and independent.

-To help achieve this ambition, we run five Character and Mindfulness Days in the secondary phase during the academic year.
+To help achieve this ambition, we run three Character and Mindfulness Days in the secondary phase during the academic year.
 On Character and Mindfulness Days pupils are not in their normal timetabled lessons but have the chance to experience different activities and trips.
 This allows us to balance the delivery of the National Curriculum whilst including PSHE, RSE, SMSC, RE and careers education and guidance.
 Character and Mindfulness Days are held across all year groups (years 7 to 13), with common curriculum aims and themes on each day.

 Click HERE to find out more about our Character and Mindfulness Days.